evgrmn/FastAPI_JWT/README.md

 You can check the "database.db" file by typing in your terminal:

--sqlite3 database.db
+- sqlite3 database.db
 > sudo apt install sqlite3 *if 'SQLite' is not installed*

 Then try for example:

--select * from users;
+- select * from users;